crispycret/CosmWasmResourceBook/README.md

 ## Environment Setup

-I will assume that because it's 2022 your setup is Windows 10/11 runing `WSL 2`.
+I will assume that because it's 2022 your setup is Windows 10/11 runing `WSL2`.
-If `WSL 2` is not setup on your system check out this resource before moving on.
+If you don't know what I'm talking about or simply wish to following along, check out this resource before moving on.

 Cooming Soon.
 A few resources I need to compile to make this as straight forward as possible.

+### Installing Juno

+Just kidding.
+The first thing to do here is to install Juno dependencies.